-As the end of the year approaches, it’s easy to fall into the New Year’s Resolution mindset, i.e., think about what you’ll start doing (or do differently) to achieve your goals in the coming year.
-The classics are all too familiar: go to the gym, eat healthier, sleep better etc. Professionally, common goals include kicking a job search into gear, networking, joining professional associations, seeking a promotion/raise etc.
+At the turn of the new year, it’s easy to fall into the New Year’s Resolution mindset, i.e., think about what you’ll start doing (or do differently) to achieve your goals in the coming year.
+The classics are all too familiar: exercise more, eat healthier, sleep better etc. Professionally, common goals include kicking a job search into gear, networking on LinkedIn, joining professional associations, seeking a promotion/raise etc.

 The key with any resolution, commitment or goal is to define it clearly and make reasonable and attainable plans to achieve it.

-If you’re considering a career-related resolution in the coming year, these tips will help increase the likelihood of success:
+If you’re considering a professionally oriented resolution in the coming year, these tips will help increase the likelihood of success:

 1. Don’t give into the calendar and commit to a resolution you’re not quite ready for.

 This can’t be overstated.
 If you want to pursue a new job, make sure the timing is right for you.
 Looking for a new position requires time, energy, effort and planning.
 January 1st isn’t optimal for everyone; be realistic in what you can commit to and when.
-If it’s a very busy time for you professionally (perhaps because of heavy travel, a product launch, new system rollout or acquisition), consider waiting until you can really dedicate the hours needed for a job search.
-However, if you’re always busy, don’t use that as an excuse to put it off indefinitely – instead, commit to a start time.
+If it’s a very busy time for you (e.g., because of a product launch, new system rollout or acquisition), consider waiting until you can dedicate the hours needed for a job search.
+However, if you’re always busy, don’t use that as an excuse to put it off indefinitely – instead, decide on and commit to a start time.
 (And if you’re unsure when “it’s time” or not, consider these 8 signs it is time for a job change.)

 2. Create a realistic goal.

-Giving yourself 3 months to get a new job sets you up for a stressful process and (most likely) a disappointing outcome, especially if at the senior level.
+Giving yourself three months to get a new job sets you up for a stressful process and (most likely) a disappointing outcome — especially at the senior level.
 Remember, a job search requires significant preparation (like updating your resume and LinkedIn profile) and research, followed by concentrated networking efforts – and that’s before interview rounds, waiting for an offer and negotiating a compensation package.

 Depending on your target roles, companies may not have ideal open positions within your tight search window either.
-Moreover, it’s common for a company to have a lengthy hiring process, and you don’t want to miss out on a great opportunity because the decision timeframe is longer than what you’d prefer.
+Moreover, it’s common for a company to have a lengthy hiring process, and you don’t want to miss out on a great opportunity because the decision timeframe deviates from what you’d prefer.
 It’s also important to be careful with how you communicate.
 Acting in an overly aggressive manner with your network or potential employer (due to your self-imposed deadline) can result in a lost referral or job opportunity.
 (See more on managing job search expectations here.)

 3. Develop an action plan with short-term, achievable tasks.